Does Apple really protect you from advertising surveillance?

 But it would alienate certain developers, and this would not be consistent with its current policy on the web via Safari ITP.

-Unfortunately, this ad therefore does not apply to 1st-party trackers, your iPhone still communicates with many third parties, including those from Google (even if the identifiers should now be specific to each App, because IDFA is no longer available by default):
+Unfortunately, this protection therefore does not apply to first-party trackers: your iPhone still communicates with many third parties, including Google's (even if identifiers should now be specific to each app, since the IDFA is no longer available by default):

 billboard

-With native support for encrypted DNS via iOS 14, however, it allowed tracker and ad blockers to do their job better (these blockers had to create a local pseudo VPN, which was a disaster for the battery).
-I use NextDNS for my part, which allows me to block all trackers and other advertisements.
+With native support for encrypted DNS in iOS 14, however, Apple allowed tracker and ad blockers to do their job better (these blockers previously had to create a local pseudo-VPN, which was a disaster for the battery).
+I use NextDNS myself, which allows me to block all trackers and other ads.

 Yes, Apple protects you against advertising surveillance, getting better and better

-As we have seen, the protections provided by Apple against advertising surveillance on iOS can be largely improved.
+As we have seen, the protections provided by Apple against advertising surveillance on iOS could be greatly improved.
 But they have the merit of being coherent and of fighting quite effectively against tracking, as the irritation of Facebook and adtech in general proves.
-An advanced user can go further by going through a tracker and ad blocker such as NextDNS, AdGuard or a Pi-Hole.
+An advanced user can go further by using a tracker and ad blocker such as NextDNS, AdGuard or a Pi-Hole.

 Even if it is healthy to criticize such a dominant multinational, and for very valid reasons (closed, locked system, very limited repairability, App Store monopoly, "tax optimization", planned obsolescence, etc.), the "Android by Google" alternative is not credible if you want to protect your privacy.